michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_storage-.md

 Supported Cosmos DB API's:
 * SQL - if you want to leverage a SQL-like language, you want to store data as JSON documents and in general if no other use cases fit, you don't know what to take then choose SQL API
 * Cassandra - if you want Cassandra Query Language to query data (CQL) or you want to be able to leverage existsing Cassandra tools, you want to store data in a wide-column format (two dimentsional key-value store)
-* MongoDB - if you are familiar with MongiDB API to query data, or if you have existsing MongoDB and want to migrate to cloud or you want to store data as JSON documents
+* MongoDB - if you are familiar with MongoDB API to query data, or if you have existsing MongoDB and want to migrate to cloud or you want to store data as JSON documents
 * Gremlin - graph database, so if you want to store graph relationships
 * Azure table - if you have expirience with Azure Table Storage